isakpulkki/GrandExchange/README.md

 This project is a full-stack marketplace application named GrandExchange, built with React, TypeScript, Node.js and MongoDB.

-It allows users to register, browse, search, and manage items for sale, featuring categorization, sorting, and item removal.
-An admin role ensures quality by reviewing and approving listings.
-The app is responsive and designed for a seamless user experience.
+The application enables users to register, explore, search, and manage items for sale, with features like categorized listings and sorting options.
+Users can update passwords, delete their own listings, and communicate with others via a built-in messaging system.
+An admin role ensures quality control by reviewing and approving listings, as well as having the authority to delete any listing.
+The app is fully responsive, delivering a seamless and user-friendly experience.

 ## Instructions